torch2424/wasm-by-example/examples/webassembly-linear-memory/webassembly-linear-memory.assemblyscript.en-us.md

 asc index.ts -b index.wasm
 ```

-Next, Let's load / instantiate the was module, `index.wasm`.
+Next, Let's load / instantiate the wasm module, `index.wasm` in a new `index.js` file.
 Looking at the [WebAssembly Module Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/WebAssembly/Module), We see that after instantiation of our module, our Module has a `.instance` property, which is a [WebAssembly Module Instance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/WebAssembly/Instance).
+An example of instantiating a module can be found in the [Hello World Example](/example-redirect?exampleName=hello-world).
 Lastly, we see that our instance has an `.exports` property.
 The `.exports` property is an object that contains all of the exported functions / constants, as well as a `memory` object, that be called / accessed synchronously from Javascript.
 In this example, we care about the `memory`.
 The `memory` object has a buffer as a property, such as `memory.buffer`.
 That can be used to construct a [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) using `new Uint8Array(memory.buffer)` that we can use to read and modify Wasm memory.
 We use a `Uint8Array`, because as we stated earlier, linear memory is untyped bytes, thus 8 bit integers give us the simplest way of accessing memory without assumptions.
 See the snippet below:

 ```javascript
 const runWasm = async () => {